Arkansas Storm Team Weather Blog: Widespread heavy rain, few strong storms Wednesday

-That said, your Wednesday morning commute is going to be quite messy.
+The Wednesday morning commute is going to be messy.
 Widespread rainfall is likely with pockets of heavy thunderstorm activity in parts of central and south Arkansas.
+Overall, totals of 2-4″ of rain are expected for many across the state.
 This will lead to ponding on roadways, increasing the chances of hydroplaning.
 Visibility will likely be affected as well.

 Heavy rain will continue to come in waves through the midday and early afternoon hours.
 This will increase our risk for flash flooding, especially where the heaviest storms linger.